norgera/norgera.github.io/_pages/projects.md

 #### projects I’ve contributed to

-[scikit-learn](https://scikit-learn.org/stable/): A machine learning Python library for predictive data analysis
+[Scikit-learn](https://scikit-learn.org/stable/): A machine learning Python library for predictive data analysis

+[AoTTG-2](https://aottg2.com/): A community driven effort to revive the classic AoTTG experience created by Fenglee